A Continuum of Care (CoC) is the community collaboration program of which CLHC is the lead agency.

 EMERGENCY SHELTER: for immediate needs.
 Includes a bed in a local shelter or hotel/motel voucher if shelters are full.

-RAPID REHOUSING: for families and victims of domestic violence.
-Covers the up-front costs of establishing a place of residence including deposits, first month’s rent, past utility bills, and moving expenses.
-Could also include case management for a limited time for families with additional barriers to housing or those at risk of becoming homeless.
+RAPID REHOUSING: covers the up-front costs of establishing a place of residence including deposits, first month’s rent, past utility bills, and moving expenses.
+Could also include case management for a limited time for households with additional barriers to housing or those at risk of becoming homeless again.

-HOMELESSNESS PREVENTION: provides rent arrears payments and occasionally utility arrears payments to prevent a family from being evicted.
+HOMELESSNESS PREVENTION: provides rent arrears payments and occasionally utility arrears payments to prevent a household from being evicted.
 Usually includes case management and a financial stability plan to prevent recurrences of future evictions.

 PERMANENT SUPPORTIVE HOUSING: these housing units are funded by HUD and are restricted for use by people who are chronically homeless and score high on the acuity assessment.
 Includes rental subsidy and extensive case management for as long as the individual chooses to remain the program.
-Many people who access PSH have been on the streets for 10 years or more and require frequent visits from trained case managers to teach daily life skills such as operating laundry machines, communicating with landlords, buying groceries, and maintaining a household budget.
-Most of the rental subsidies are used at public apartment complexes or private rental properties.
+Every person who accesses PSH has been on the streets for at least two years, are diagnosed with a disability, and require frequent visits from trained case managers to teach daily life skills such as operating laundry machines, communicating with landlords, buying groceries, and maintaining a household budget.
+Most of the rental subsidies are used with private rental properties.

 There are lots of ways you can help people who are homeless in Central Louisiana!
 Be sure to sign up for our mailing list so that you get notified any time there is a volunteer opportunity.